About me

 Large Deviations and Weak Convergence of Measures, with applications to Monte Carlo Estimators (M.Sc. thesis) - slides

-• Awarded Mittag-Leffler Prize for mathematical thesis work of outstanding scientific value.
+- Awarded Mittag-Leffler Prize for mathematical thesis work of significant scientific value.

 Regularity of semilinear elliptic partial differential equations with critical Sobolev exponents (B.Sc. thesis)